RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 So lets destroy everything and recreate all the things.
-Wait, my Lambda, it needs to run inside my VPC so I can attribute it a Security Group and allow it to access to my Aurora cluster, easy, that's a feature made by AWS, you just need to be careful on how mush you trigger your Lambda, you don't want to use all your IP available in your subnets, and forbid any of your application running on EC2 to launch.
+Wait, my Lambda, it needs to run inside my VPC so I can attribute it a Security Group and allow it to access to my Aurora cluster, easy, that's a feature made by AWS, you just need to be careful on how often you trigger your Lambda, because you don't want to use all your IPs available in your subnets, and forbid any of your application running on EC2 to launch.

 # Architecture